 Marking the return as filed if you don't file through FreeAgent

-If you don't wish to file your Self Assessment tax return through FreeAgent (for example if your accountant uses his/her own software to file the return), you can still mark it as filed in FreeAgent.
-Simply select 'Mark as Filed' on any of the tax return pages.
+If you don't file your Self Assessment tax return through FreeAgent - for example, if your accountant uses different software to file the return - you can still mark it as filed in FreeAgent by selecting 'Mark as Filed' on any of the tax return pages.

-You can then make any necessary changes.
-Don’t forget to mark the return as filed again once you have finished.
-Make sure that the return in FreeAgent matches what was actually filed with HMRC.
+Next, make any necessary changes and ensure that the return in FreeAgent matches what you filed with HMRC.

 Locking of data once your return is filed

 As a limited company director, once you have filed your Self Assessment tax return with HMRC through FreeAgent, your dividends and journals to dividend accounts will be locked until the end of the tax year covered by your tax return.
 This means that you will be unable to create or amend any dividend payments and journals to dividend accounts that are dated before the end of the tax year.